openAIP/openaip/README.md

-# OpenaAIP - Worldwide Aviation Database
+# OpenaAIP - Free Worldwide Aviation Database
 This is the public issue tracker of https://www.openaip.net.
 Fell free to post bugs, feature requests and more!